ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 The options available with the `security` field are as follows.

-1. `SSL` - As same as the default TLS/SSL protocol
+**SSL**: As same as the default TLS/SSL protocol

-2. `START_TLS_NEVER` - Disables both TLS/SSL and STARTTLS protocols and allows only the unencrypted transport-level communication
+**START_TLS_NEVER**: Disables both TLS/SSL and STARTTLS protocols and allows only the unencrypted transport-level communication

-3. `START_TLS_ALWAYS` - Makes it mandatory to use the secure STARTTLS protocol
+**START_TLS_ALWAYS**: Makes it mandatory to use the secure STARTTLS protocol

-4. `START_TLS_AUTO` - Enables the STARTTLS protocol, which would switch to the unsecured communication mode if the secure STARTTLS mode is not available in the server
+**START_TLS_AUTO**: Enables the STARTTLS protocol, which would switch to the unsecured communication mode if the secure STARTTLS mode is not available in the server

 The following is an example of using the `security` field in the SMTP client with the `START_TLS_AUTO` mode.